 Prepare The Area

-Lay your drop cloth out so that you won’t make a mess all over your floor.
-This is especially important if you have carpet because you’ll never get all of the particles and mud out of your carpet if you don’t lay a drop cloth.
+Lay your drop cloth out that you won’t make a mess all over your floor.
+This is important if you have carpet because you won’t get rid of the particles and mud from your carpet if you don’t use a drop cloth.

-If your floors aren’t finished or you’re going to replace them, feel free to leave out the drop cloth.
-However, disposable drop cloths are cheap and are a great investment that makes for very easy cleanup.
+If your floors aren’t finished or you’ll replace them, leave the drop cloth out.
+Disposable dropcloths are cheap and make for easy cleanup.

 Spray The Ceiling

-Popcorn ceilings are generally easier to remove when wet.
-However, it’s important that you don’t let the water soak through to the drywall beneath it.
-Use your sprayer to spray one area at a time to work on so it doesn’t soak too long.
+Popcorn ceilings are easier to remove when wet.
+Don’t let the water soak through the drywall beneath it.
+Use the sprayer on one area at a time so it doesn’t soak long.

-If the ceiling soaks too long, it will get the underneath ceiling wet, which could lead to cracks and even mold.
-So try to spray and remove quickly.
-You can always spray again if it’s not wet enough, just don’t let it sit.
+If the ceiling soaks for too long, it will get underneath which could cause cracks and mold.
+You can spray again if it’s not wet enough, just don’t let it sit.

-There are two ways to do this and.
-Working in smaller areas, you can use the tray and putty knife to scrape off the wet ceiling.
-Or, you can use the putty knife only for touch-up work and remove most of the ceiling with a floor scraper.
+There are two ways you can do this.
+For smaller areas, use the tray and putty knife to scrape off the wet ceiling.
+You can also use the putty knife for touch-up work and remove most of the ceiling with a floor scraper.

-Using a floor scraper is easier since you can get the work done faster, but not everyone has one or can buy one.
-Putty knives are cheaper so if you only have a small area to work with, then they will work just fine.
+Using a floor scraper is easier since you can get the work done faster, but not everyone can do this.
+Putty knives are cheaper if you have a small area, and they will work fine.

 Method 2: Easiest And Cheapest Method

-This method is much easier but it leaves you with a rough texture that looks like stomped drywall.
-It won’t leave a smooth ceiling but it can be done quickly and quite cheaply.
-If you want a bit of texture, then you’ll love how it looks.
+This method is easier, but it leaves a rough texture that looks like stomped drywall.
+It won’t leave a smooth ceiling, but it can be done quick and cheap.
+If you want texture, then you’ll love how it looks.

 Prepare The Area

-This time, you won’t be wetting the ceiling.
+You won’t be wet the ceiling.
 Instead, you’ll be doing it try.
-So don a mask, put down a drop cloth, and put a fan pointing out a window.
-Anyone with asthma should stay out of the room.
+Wear a mask, use a drop cloth, and point a fan so it blows out a window.
+Stay away from the room if you have asthma.

-Using a mask is always a good idea when doing demolition work.
-However, it’s only necessary when there will be dust or harmful particles in the air.
-If you do a lot of renovating, keep a box around.
+Using a mask is a good idea for remodeling work.
+However, it’s necessary when there will be dust or harmful particles in the air.
+If you do a lot of renovating, keep a box handy.

 Scrape The Ceiling

-This will be a little difficult.
-But you can actually scrape dry popcorn ceiling.
-You won’t be able to get it all off, but getting the top layer off can really make a difference in the end.
-You can try to go for more, but if you’re going to do that, just stick with method 1.
+This will be difficult, but you can scrape dry popcorn ceiling.
+You won’t get all off it but removing the top layer can make a difference.
+You can try more, and if so use the first method.

 Sand The Ceiling

-After you get the top layer of popcorn ceiling off, you can start sanding with thick sandpaper or a sander.
-This will smooth out the area.
-The end result looks like stomped drywall which is a lot better than popcorn ceiling.
+After you remove the top layer, sand it with thick sandpaper or a sander.
+This will smooth the area.
+The result will look like stomped drywall.

 Method 3: Mess-Free Method